yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

-We iterate our `model` and we pass deeper in the component that `library` local variable as `item`.
-The component's variable is always on the left side.
+We iterate through each `library` in our `model`, and then pass that `library` local variable as `item` to the `library-item` component.
+The name of the component's variable is always on the left side of the assignment.

 Because this component is a block component, we can add some extra content to the library item footer.
-In this case, we add an Edit and a Delete button.
+In this case, we add Edit and Delete buttons.

-You can check your project, you should see the same as before on the Libraries list page, however, the code is cleaner and we have a component, what we can reuse somewhere else as well.
+If you check your app in a browser, the Libraries list page should look the same as before, however, the code is cleaner and we have a component that we can reuse elsewhere.

 Update our `app/templates/libraries/new.hbs`.